aergoio/guide/source/using-testnet/accounts.rst

 =================

 Accounts are identified by `addresses <../specs/addresses.html>`_ that belong to private keys.
 To own an account, all you need is access to its private key.
-Always make sure that noboy except you gains access to your keys!
+Always make sure that nobody except you gains access to your keys!

 There are several methods to create accounts.